mehmetc/41SLSP_NETWORK/README.md

 ```
 yarn start
 ```
-- Build the source
+- Build the source.
+  !!!!Open the deleveloper console and disable cache "Network -> Disable cache"
 ```
 yarn build
 yarn watch
 ```
-- Create a package
+- Create a package that you can upload to the back office
 ```
 yarn package
 ```